Local, scenic, quiet, and waiting for you to discover it for yourself – Ninh Binh is undoubtedly the hidden gem in Northern Vietnam.

 A Short List Of Things To Do in Ninh Binh

-Mua Caves And Summit – I’ve said it before and I’ll say it again.
+- Mua Caves And Summit – I’ve said it before, and I’ll say it again.
 Probably the best view in Vietnam and the perfect place to relax in a peaceful setting (unlike crowded Tam Coc).
-Also the Dragon at the top is hyper-Instagrammable, much like the derelict Ho Thuy Tien water park in Hue.
+Also, the Dragon at the top is hyper-Instagrammable, much like the derelict Ho Thuy Tien water park in Hue.

-Van Long Nature Reserve – Similar to Tràng An Scenic Landscape except smaller and far-less frequented.
-Many people claim it’s the better experience but you will need a scooter to get here.
+- Van Long Nature Reserve – Similar to Tràng An Scenic Landscape except smaller and far-less frequented.
+Many people claim it’s a better experience, but you will need a scooter to get here.

 - Phát Diệm Cathedral – Built in stone in 1892, this church is a blend of Vietnamese and European architectural and what is best summed up as a ‘eclectic architectural style’.